stephengold/jolt-jni/README.md

     try {
         loader.loadLibrary(LoadingCriterion.CLEAN_EXTRACTION);
     } catch (Exception e) {
-        throw new IllegalStateException("Failed to load the joltjni library!");
+        throw new IllegalStateException("Failed to load a Jolt-JNI native library!");
     }

 [Jump to the table of contents](#toc)